 Tanzania Calendar with Holidays 2026 – Key Days

-Tanzania Calendar with Holidays 2026 – In 2026, Tanzania observes a series of national and religious holidays that reflect its rich cultural heritage and seasonal rhythm.
-The year starts on Thursday, January 1, with New Year’s Day, followed by the rebellion of Zanzibar Revolution Day, 1964, on Monday, January 12.
-The Islamic community witnessed Ramadan, which began in mid-February, which was a pioneer in Eid al-Fitr on Friday, March 20, with a public holiday expansion for the festival on Saturday, March 21.
+Tanzania Calendar with Holidays 2026 – In 2026, Tanzania will celebrate a lot of national and religious holidays, which indicates a rich cultural heritage and seasonal rhythm of the country.
+New Year’s Day on Thursday, January 1, is the beginning of the year, and then on Monday, January 12, is the day of the Zanzibar Revolution.
+The Islamic world experienced Ramadan that started in mid-February, which was a pioneer in Eid al-Fitr on Friday, March 20, with an expansion of the festival to a public holiday on Saturday, March 21.

 Tanzania Calendar with Holidays 2026